Why Coaches Need Custom Websites vs Templates

 The custom coach website vs template decision is emotional.
 It is practical.
 It is financial.

-But mostly, it is about respect.
+But mostly, it's about respect.

 Moving Forward (No Neat Conclusions)